junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Hours condense in the nights like this, moving slowly, minutes by minutes.
 But days and weeks flash by quick.

 He has no answer.
-And he pushes the questions away.
+So he pushes the questions away.
 He could think of nothing but finding Cas when he was in Purgatory, and it is no different now.
 Even if it's going to take the rest of his life.

 He wasn't planning on coming back to the life on Earth anyway, back there, before he found Cas.
 Then he found him.